Departmental Overviews (Astronomy): Where Tradition and Innovation Meet ― Challenging the Unexplored Mysteries of the Universe

 -The Department of Astronomy-

-Professor Motohide Tamura (Chair, Department of Astronomy)
+Professor Motohide Tamura (Head of the Department of Astronomy)

 About 30 years ago, I lived in America for four and a half years.
 At the time, reruns of the original Star Trek series were airing on television and in every episode the narrator would say the following classic lines: “Space: the final frontier.
 These are the voyages of the starship Enterprise.
 Its five-year mission: to explore strange new worlds.
 To seek out new life and new civilizations.
 To boldly go where no man has gone before!”1